skyfielders/python-skyfield/skyfield/documentation/bibliography.rst

     http://asa.usno.navy.mil/SecK/DeltaT.html

-    A few well-presented plots of ΔT and its behavior over the past few centuries.
-I tended to have this page always open in another tab while reading about ΔT on other sites, so that I could correlate the descriptions of each text against the visuals here.
+    A few well-presented plots of ∆T and its behavior over the past few centuries.
+I tended to have this page always open in another tab while reading about ∆T on other sites, so that I could correlate the descriptions of each text against the visuals here.

 *IERS Rapid Service/Prediction Center*